Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Decimating Gulliotine**: Once per long rest you can spend your action to do a cleaving strike.
 You roll to hit against a target, and if the attack hits it deals 2d12 plus 10 force damage for each stack of hemorage it has.

-_You gain +2 to attack adnd damage rolls using this weapon_
+_You gain +2 to attack and damage rolls using this weapon_

 ---